RackReaver/InfoSecDocs/Project Management/scrum_for_infosec_teams.md

 - Submitting phishing emails to security takes to long
 - Send email logs to SIEM for incident response
 - Alert operations whenever a service account gets locked out
+- Provide management with 2022 PCI Attestation of Compliance

 ## Product Backlog